Welcome to Why Affiliate Marketing

 Affiliate Marketing in Detail

-The concept of Affiliate marketing is simple, the affiliate promotes your website and you give them commission on the sales they generate or the click through's they send.
-The most popular model by far is giving affiliates some form of commission on the actual sales then generate on your site.
+The concept of Affiliate marketing is simple; the affiliate promotes your website, and you reward them.
+The reward is most commonly commission on the sales they generate, or the click throughs they send.
+The most popular model by far is to give affiliates some form of commission on the actual sales then generate on your site.
 This is known as performance based marketing.
-The ways in which an affiliate promotes your site can vary dramatically, from simply adding a text link or banner on their site pointing to yours, all the way to having specific pages on their site detailing your products or services and linking directly to them on your site.It's also possible for affiliates to promote your web site offline with posters, flyers, etc, and still track their commission.
+The ways in which an affiliate promotes your site can vary dramatically.
+From simply adding a text link or banner on their site pointing to yours.
+All the way to having specific pages on their site detailing your products or services, and linking directly to them on your site.
+It's also possible for affiliates to promote your web site offline with posters, flyers, etc, and still track their commission.

 Diagram

 The difficult part is accurately tracking of all of the visitors and sales that the affiliate sends.
 This is known as affiliate tracking.
-Their are two main options a merchant can choose to start and affiliate program and track visitors and sales generated by affiliates.
-The first is by developing or purchasing affiliate software that they can run on their own hosting or rent from various providers.The second is by joining an affiliate network, where the network provides the affiliate tracking.These options are described in more detail below.
+There are two main options a merchant can choose from to start an affiliate program.
+The first is by developing or purchasing affiliate software that they can run on their own hosting, or rent from various providers.
+The second is by joining an affiliate network, where the network acts as an affiliate tracking platform.
+These options are described in more detail below.
 Both options work from the same principle of generating unique affiliate tracking ids that are applied to banners or links.
-Every time an affiliate’s link to your website is clicked, the software tracks which affiliate is responsible for sending the visitor.
-The affiliate tracking is also tied in with your ordering system, so that it knows if a visitor sent by an affiliate makes a purchase.
+Every time an affiliate's link to your website is clicked, the software tracks which affiliate is responsible for sending that visitor.
+The affiliate tracking is also tied in with your order processing system, so that it knows when a visitor sent by an affiliate makes a purchase.

-Internet Marketing Strategy - in brief (for more detailed information visit cosmicmarketing.com)
+Internet Marketing Strategy - in brief (for more detailed information visit CosmicMarketing.com)

 Internet marketing strategy is any form of on or offline means to increase visitors to your website.
 The main strategies are: